Florida State Alzheimer’s Plan Overview

 Wysiwyg

-Ensure Access to Services from the Alzheimer’s Association Brain Bus
+Secure Access to Services from the Alzheimer’s Association Brain Bus

-The Brain Bus is a mobile and virtual outreach initiative that prioritizes diverse and underserved populations throughout Florida.
+The Brain Bus is a mobile outreach initiative that prioritizes diverse and underserved populations throughout Florida.
 This program provides information on healthy living for the brain and body, early detection and diagnosis, caregiver resources and care planning, as well as emergency preparedness.
-To continue serving all 67 Florida counties and the growing number of Floridians living with dementia, the Alzheimer’s Association is urging lawmakers to allocate $491,614 to continue funding the Brain Bus.
+To continue serving all 67 Florida counties and the growing number of Floridians living with dementia, the Alzheimer’s Association is urging lawmakers to allocate $600,000 to continue funding the Brain Bus.

 An image of Mother Daughter Looking Lovingly